YuYaoYang2333/SyntaLinker/README.md

-# DeepLinker (A deep generative model for fragment linking)
+# SyntaLinker (A deep generative model for fragment linking)

 This is the code for the "A novel method for fragment linking based on deep generative model" paper found on [ChemRxiv](https://ChemRxiv.org/).